 The number of digital pay TV subscribers will increase from 26.1 million (21.5% of TV households) in 2010 to 45.0 million (36.6%) in 2013 and onto 73.6 million (58.2%) by 2020, according to a new report from Digital TV Research.

 As Eastern Europe crawls out of recession, the number of digital TV homes will triple between 2010 and 2020; up from 41.0 million to 124.7 million.
 From the 52.3 million digital TV homes to be added between 2013 and 2020, DTT will supply 24.9 million, digital cable 15.3 million, IPTV 6.6 million and pay satellite TV 5.8 million.

-Digital TV penetration crossed the halfway mark of TV households in 2012, up from only 20% at end-2008.
-Fast take-up (and analog terrestrial switch-off) will push digital TV penetration to 61.4% by end-2013 and onto 97.3% by 2018.
-Ten of the 21 countries covered in this report will be completely digital by 2018, with Estonia the first to full conversion – in 2012.
+The Digital TV Eastern Europe report states that digital TV penetration crossed the halfway mark of TV households in 2012, up from a third at end-2010.
+Fast take-up will push digital TV penetration to two-thirds by end-2014 and onto 98.5% by 2020.
+Thirteen of the 21 countries covered in this report will be completely digital by 2020, with Estonia the first to full conversion – in 2012.

 • A PDF file providing punchy narrative and succinct analysis in the Executive Summary and a digital TV briefing for each of the countries listed below.